duality-solutions/Dynamic/README.md

 Berkeley DB
 -----------
-It is recommended to use Berkeley DB 4.8 and is included in the dependencies above in the Dependency Build Instructions: Ubuntu & Debian section.
+It is recommended to use Berkeley DB 4.8 and is included in the dependencies above in the 'Dependency Build Instructions: Ubuntu & Debian' section.

 If you have to, or wish to build Berkeley DB 4.8 yourself: